Daniel-Tran3/CSE_151A_Project/README.md

 Aleck Wu (Code writer and reviewer): Preprocessing, building models, reviewing code mainly in model 1 and 2 <br>
 Sinclair Lim (Writer): Mainly contributed to README, and also contributed to direction of project, models <br>
 Khyat Doshi (Writer): Contributed to README.
 Additionally, presented data exploration and some graphs <br>
-Rohan Duvur: (Code writer & reviewer); mainly contributed code for model 2 along with its section in the final writeup.
+Rohan Duvur (Code writer & reviewer): mainly contributed code for model 2 along with its section in the final writeup.
 Some annotations for preprocessing. <br>
 Oleg Bychenkov (Coding, writer): Coding for data exploration/preprocessing, created the graphs and analysis for model 1. <br>
 Harry Tang (Code writer & Writer): Contributed to some parts of model 1 and wrote the Discussion portion of the final writeup. <br>
+Daniel Tran (Code writer and Writer): Proposed original idea, attended TA office hours to smooth out details, added code to construct graphs for models 1, 2, and 3.
+Wrote bulk of analysis for models 2 and 3.

 Our project can be found here:
 <a target="_blank" href="https://colab.research.google.com/github/Daniel-Tran3/CSE_151A_Project/blob/main/CSE151A_Group_Project.ipynb">